Not only is it quick to make, but you can customize it to suit your décor and style by simply switching out the images.

 For this clay wall art, I choose botanical doodles.

-But real flowers imprints or stamps would look just as lovely.
+But real flower imprints or stamps would look just as lovely.

 What you need

 - Tattoo Paper

 - Fishing line

 - Shrink Wrap (optional)

 How to make the botanical clay wall art